The Teaching of Hazrat Inayat Khan

 Love, Lover, and Beloved Lord, Thou art our divine ideal.

-Chalas: An iluminated word.
+Chalas: An illuminated word.

 God and the devil are the two extreme poles of the ego.
 One represents perfection, the other limitation.